The art of investment is combining a top-down network approach with a bottom-up model-based understanding of economic interactions.

 Our research and consultancy service is founded on three fundamental pillars:

 Our market economics proposition is unique in the independent economic research world.
-It has become an industry benchmark over the past decade, disrupting institutional disconnected research specialisms in an interconnected and reflexive global financial eco-system.
+It has become an industry benchmark, disrupting traditional disconnected research specialisms in an interconnected and reflexive global financial eco-system.

 Our track record of outperforming institutional analytical models spans over two decades.
 It is built on accurate market analysis, consensus-leading policy predictions and timely foresight on the drivers and consequences of the Global Financial Crisis, across core economies, public finances, central bank policy and asset class themes.